 They Like the Thrill of the Chase

 Many greyhounds have been trained to chase lures.
 So if they haven’t been raised around cats, their instincts may kick in when your cat darts through the room.
-In these cases, consider keeping the dog on a leash and using a basket muzzle while you gradually introduce him to your cat.
+In these cases, consider keeping the dog on a leash and using a basket muzzle while you gradually introduce them to your cat.

 As sight hounds, it’s easy for greyhounds to spot a squirrel a few yards away and take off running.
 This instinct can be strong, so they should always be kept on a leash or in a fenced-in yard when outdoors.